SAP-samples/cap-service-integration-codejam/README.md

 1. [Associate local and remote entities](exercises/11-associate-local-remote-entities/)
 1. [Extend the SAP Fiori elements UI with annotations](exercises/12-extend-fiori-ui-with-annotations)

+## Survey

+This CodeJam is being presented during Code Connect week where there's [a re>≡CAP 2025 survey for CAP developers](https://url.sap/6rouc7) - please take a moment to complete it if you can.
+Thank you!

 ## Feedback

 If you can spare a couple of minutes at the end of the session, please help us improve for next time by providing some feedback.